waynodiablo/Oystercard/rails/yelpv1.md

 # Yelp

-***As you know, as with all Makers Academy materials, there may be subtle errors in the following code snippets.
+***We try to squash them, but there may be subtle errors in the following code snippets.
 Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 ### V1 Walkthrough